felixhayashi/TW5-TiddlyMap/README.md

 **⤍ The Vis.js Project**

-For graph visualization and manipulation, tw-taskgraph draws upon the popular open-source [vis.js](http://visjs.org/) library - *a dynamic, browser based visualization library* actively developed and maintained by a team of enthusiastic developers working at [Almende B.V](|http://almende.com).
+For graph visualization and manipulation, tw-tiddlymap draws upon the popular open-source [vis.js](http://visjs.org/) library - *a dynamic, browser based visualization library* actively developed and maintained by a team of enthusiastic developers working at [Almende B.V](|http://almende.com).

 > The library is designed to be easy to use, handle large amounts of dynamic data, and enable manipulation of the data
 >  - [visjs.org](|http://visjs.org/)